 The Louvre Museum’s main galleries take you on a journey through humanity, from early civilisations and communications through to the modern era of art, seamlessly blending between East and West.

-The building itself is an architectural masterpiece, proudly standing as the cornerstone to the new Saadiyat Island cultural district.
+The building itself is an architectural masterpiece, proudly standing as the cornerstone of the new Saadiyat Island cultural district.
 For a unique take on this architectural masterpiece, why not try a kayak tour?

 3. Qasr al Watan – The Presidential Palace